The little difference

 Even if one should think that due to the geographical proximity between the small neighbor state and Germany, there are no major differences, one finds then surprisingly many differences in culture and daily life and so in the world of work.

-It's the small things that make the difference.
-This can be, for example, the fact that commands are often given in question form: "Can you ...", "Could you please ...".
+It's the little things that make the difference.
+For example, the fact that commands are often given in question form: "Can you ...", "Could you please ...".
 Or that the Dutch are more orally oriented, while Germans always like to have everything written down.

 Oral communication and language nuances